 What are the program dates and application deadlines?

-Mission Year runs from early September to late July each year.
+Mission Year runs from mid-August to late June each year.
 Our annual application deadlines are:

 November 15th (early-earlybird)

 We accept applications on a rolling basis.
 Have questions?
 Give us a call at 888-340-YEAR (9327) or contact us here.

 Will my friends and family be able to visit?
 Can I visit home during the year?

 Mission Year Married is similar to the Mission Year program with a few key differences.
 In Mission Year Married, you live in community with other married couples, receive on-going marriage support and mentoring, read and discuss marriage-focused curriculum, and attend a marriage enrichment retreat.

 Yes!
 Mission Year flips the script on the typical mission trip.
 For us, missions is not just a trip, it’s a lifestyle.
 Our weekend retreats and week-long justice trips bring together Christians from all ages and backgrounds to experience transformation by encountering God in the city.
 For an unforgettable experience that will lead to lasting change, bring your college group, church, or youth group on a Mission Year justice trip!
 Contact us for dates and other details.

 Mission Year covers all your living expenses for the year including housing, utilities, groceries, transportation, and monthly living stipend so you can focus fully on loving God and loving people.
 Everyone is asked to participate in collective support raising efforts to help offset costs but everything is provided regardless of how much you raise.
 We give everyone a goal of $8,800 to work toward, and tons of support and guidance along the way.
 Bottom line: we do not want money keeping anyone from this experience.
 For more information contact our Development Director.